JohnnyJ5/meal_prep/README.md

 ## Features

 - **Store Meals:** Create, read, update, and delete meals and their ingredients in a local SQLite database.
-- **Weekly Schedule:** Plan your meals for each day of the week.
+- **Weekly Schedule:** Plan your meals for each day of the week with drag-and-drop scheduling.
 - **Grocery List Generation:** Automatically consolidate ingredients from selected meals into a single, unified grocery list.
 - **Email Notifications:** Send the final grocery list directly to your email using SMTP.
+- **Google Calendar Integration:** Sync your weekly meal plan to Google Calendar and create grocery order reminders.
-- **Web Interface:** A simple interactive web UI to plan your meals visually.
+- **Web Interface:** A responsive single-page application for visual meal planning.
-- **REST API:** A robust API backing the web interface for meal management and planning.
+- **REST API:** A robust API backing the web interface for meal management, planning, and calendar sync.

 ## Prerequisites